derivia/study-notes/notes/PERSONAL-NOTES.md

     - A clever way to handle deletion on hash tables is to mark the keys as deleted, instead of "shifting" the entire linked list items after the item back.
     - A particular "alternative" could be resizing the hash table, based on its ratio of filled buckets.
         - Maybe, if ratio is bigger than 0.7 after insertion/deletion: grow to the next prime number at least twice as big than the current size.
-        - and if ratio is lower than 0.7 after insertion/deletion: shrink to the next prime number at least twice as small than the current size.
+        - And if ratio is lower than 0.7 after insertion/deletion: shrink to the next prime number at least twice as small than the current size.
 - [-] @TODO: (continue) Trees
     - Non-linear data structure (doesn't have an logical start and end), hierarchically.
     - Trees consists of nodes, the first node is called root.